Appleseed/portal-stack/README.md

 ##Quickstart :##

 Configure and Install docker-machine, docker, and docker-compose on your machine or server.
+Please note that by default this stack installs to port 80 of your site.
+This may be configured in either the compose file or docker run command to bring up internally.
+If brought up internally, firewall settings will have to be adjusted to the internal port assigned.

 If you are using Windows 2016 Server, the OS now has Docker built-in (but you may have to install compose).
 - [Get Docker ](https://www.docker.com/products/overview)